 While NordVPN offers a 30-day money-back guarantee, I’m thinking that not many of you will ask for a refund once you’ve tried the service.

 If users do have an issue with their NordVPN service, they can immediately notify the provider’s customer support agents via 24/7 support chat.

 NordVPN customer support agents seem to do a good job of responding quickly when they find that Netflix has blocked a server, quickly adding new servers when needed.

 Global Server Coverage

-NordVPN follows a strict “no logs” policy when it comes to recording the online antics of their customers.
+NordVPN follows a strict “no logs” policy when it comes to recording the online antics of its customers.

 Privacy-sensitive users can protect their payment information thanks to the provider’s willingness to accept Bitcoin in return for their services.